BURNTFLESH/costom-face-template/README.md

 # MAKE SURE TO DO 512x512 PX

-# make sure to use a photo editor like gimp(FREE) or photoshop(paid) to make the costom face
+# make sure to use a photo editor like gimp(FREE) or photoshop(paid) doesnt matter just have a image editting software to make the costom face